 The Office of Dispute Resolution coordinates alternative dispute resolution services of the State Court Administrative Office.
 Its primary purposes include: increasing the awareness of dispute resolution options among the legal system's many constituents, assisting judicial stakeholders to integrate dispute resolution processes within the traditional litigation system, and identifying and developing specialized dispute resolution programs and services.

-The State Court Administrative Office has four regional offices located in Detroit, Lansing, Mt.
+The State Court Administrative Office has five regional offices located in Detroit, Lansing, Mt.
 Pleasant, and Gaylord.
 Led by a regional administrator, each office provides direct management assistance to trial court chief judges and staff in the administration of judicial business.
 Regional offices work with the central office to implement Supreme Court judicial administration policy, monitor workload and caseflow, and to forge productive working relationships with local judicial system stakeholders.

 The mission of the Statistical Research Division is to collect, maintain, analyze, and report credible, accurate, timely and usable information regarding Michigan courts.
 This division coordinates data collection through the Michigan Court Application Portal (MCAP), including the Caseload Reporting System.
 The information is used to prepare statistical reports, such as the Judicial Resources Recommendations Report, the Michigan Supreme Court Annual Report, and the statistical supplements.